dgupta0/course-selling-site/README.md

 <br/>

 Technologies used Node.js, React, MUI.
 For user authorization JWT Token is used. <br/>
-This is the week 4 solo project from the course- https://harkirat.classx.co.in.
+This is the week 4 assignment from the course- https://harkirat.classx.co.in.